-A nonconforming use of a structure is a use, located in a structure, which was in existence prior to the adoption of this Ordinance that is not permitted by this Ordinance in the character area in which it is located.
+A nonconforming use of a structure or property is a use, located in a structure or on a parcel of property, which was in existence prior to the adoption of this Ordinance that is not permitted by this Ordinance in the district in which it is located or is not permitted in the district in which it is located by a subsequent amendment to this Ordinance.
 A legally established nonconforming use may be continued subject to the following limitations:

-- a) When a nonconforming use of a structure has been changed to a conforming use, it may not later be used for any nonconforming use. - b) A nonconforming use may be enlarged or extended only into portions of the structure in which it is located that existed at the time the use became nonconforming.
-No structural alterations are allowed to any structure containing a nonconforming use except where such alteration does not enlarge the structure, or where the alteration is required by law or an order from Jackson County to ensure the safety of the structure. - c) A nonconforming use of a structure that is abandoned for a continuous period of more than 180 days may not be re-established and all subsequent uses of the structure must be in conformance with the standards of the district in which it is located. - d) A nonconforming use of a structure may not be converted to another nonconforming use.
+- a) When a nonconforming use of a structure or property has been changed to a conforming use, it may not later be used for any nonconforming use. - b) A nonconforming use may be enlarged or extended only into portions of the structure in which it is located that existed at the time the use became nonconforming.
+No structural alterations are allowed to any structure containing a nonconforming use except where such alteration does not enlarge the structure, or where the alteration is required by law or an order from Jackson County to ensure the safety of the structure.
+A nonconforming use of a property may not be expanded onto areas of the property not occupied by the use at the time the use became nonconforming. - c) A nonconforming use of a structure or property that is abandoned for a continuous period of more than 180 days may not be re-established and all subsequent uses of the structure or property must be in conformance with the standards of the district in which it is located. - d) A nonconforming use of a structure or property may not be converted to another nonconforming use.